usnistgov/oscal-xproc3/profile-resolution/readme.md

 The pipeline [src/apply-profile-resolver.xpl](rc/apply-profile-resolver.xpl) executes this transformation sequence using the top-level [lib/resolver-xslt/oscal-profile-RESOLVE.xsl](lib/resolver-xslt/oscal-profile-RESOLVE.xsl) XSLT.

-### Calling the driver stylesheet in from a remote location
+#### Calling the driver stylesheet in from a remote location

-The pipeline [src/apply-remote-profile-resolver.xpl](rc/apply-remote-profile-resolver.xpl) calls the same XSLT from its Github repository home, to be delivered to the pipeline at runtime.
+The pipeline [src/apply-profile-resolver-remotely.xpl](rc/apply-profile-resolver-remotely.xpl) calls the same XSLT from its Github repository home, to be delivered to the pipeline at runtime.

-### Running the pipeline as a sequence of discrete transformation steps
+#### Running the pipeline as a sequence of discrete transformation steps

-Alternatively, the pipeline [src/apply-profile-resolver-stepwise.xpl](src/apply-profile-resolver-stepwise.xpl) executes profile resolution as a chain of transformations, not a single call on an XSLT to execute an internal pipeline.
+Alternatively, the pipeline [src/apply-profile-resolver-stepwise.xpl](src/apply-profile-resolver-stepwise.xpl) executes profile resolution as a chain of transformations, not a single call on an XSLT that happens to execute an internal pipeline.

 This is expected to be useful for debugging and analysis, as well as a demonstration of composition in XSLT and XProc working together.

+Casual testing also suggests it performs at least as well as the XSLT driver, while providing a more direct interface (controls) over runtime options.

+### XSLT transformations

+XSLT for performing the profile resolution is downloaded from the [OSCAL repository](https://github.com/usnistgov/OSCAL/tree/main/src/utils/resolver-pipeline) as shown in the setup pipelines.

+Its behavior is dictated by the [OSCAL Profile Resolution Specification](https://pages.nist.gov/OSCAL/resources/concepts/processing/profile-resolution/).
 ## Contributors

 The software runs XSLT distributed by the OSCAL team, originally developed by Wendell Piez, with further testing and development by Amanda Galtman.

 started 20240523